jonmccull/digital-garden/_notes/branding-a-browser.md

 ## Insights

 Vivaldi is a very verbal company and doesn't have a lot on paper in terms of company vision or mission statement.
-Sure, we have an [about page](https://vivaldi.com/company/) on our website which I wrote a few years back, but there is little in terms of concrete guidelines from the top down.
+Sure, we have an [about page](https://vivaldi.com/company/) on our website which I wrote a few years back, but there is little in terms of concrete guidelines or documentation.
 This is, in a lot of ways, by design.
+As a company, quite early on, the ethos was cemented as a kind of "organised chaos".
+There's no middle management, decision-making is often democratic and the product development roadmap happens, to a large degree, "organically" with a lot of input from beta testers and Vivaldi users at large.

+The upside of having such an informal starting point, of course, is that it meant there was not a lot in place that would tie us down during this process.
+The world was our oyster. 🌈 The downside?
+Uncovering and putting into words the unspoken understanding of *what* Vivaldi is and *why* we're here is... daunting.

+With that in mind, we revisited the Brand Sprint concept, making a few tweaks to focus it as a tool for discovery.
+We slotted in a 2-hour brainstorming session, inviting the management team along with a few folks from various teams to get a good cross-section of the company.
+Hopefully the session would give us a clearer picture of: what is Vivaldi, how are we doing it better than the competition, who is it for, and why are we here?

-🚧 _This article is a work in progress.
-To be continued..._
+🚧 _This section is a work in progress.
+More work to do here_

+## Strategy